edoardoruffoli/MSMARCO-Search-Engine/README.md

 Project developed for the MIRVC course of the Master of Artificial Intelligence and Data Engineering at the University of Pisa.

 This project consists in the design and implementation of a Search Engine for MSMARCO dataset.
+Checkout the [assignment](docs/assignment.pdf) and the [report](docs/report.pdf) for all the information about the project.

 To run this project you need to download in the main folder the [MSMARCO](https://msmarco.blob.core.windows.net/msmarcoranking/collection.tar.gz) dataset.